vczh-libraries/Document/Cpp.md

 ### OBJECT

 - [TEMPLATE-SPEC] (`class` | `struct`) [[SPECIFIERS] IDENTIFIER [SPECIALIZATION-SPEC]] [`abstract`] [`:` {TYPE `,` ...}+] [`{` {DECL} `}`
-  - [ ] TEMPLATE-SPEC: Not allowed when the class is defined after `typedef`, or is anonymous followed by no variable declaration.
+  - [ ] TEMPLATE-SPEC: Not allowed when the class is defined after `typedef`, or is anonymous followed by variable declaration.
   - [ ] SPECIALIZATION-SPEC
 - `enum` [`class` | `struct`] [[SPECIFIERS]IDENTIFIER] [`:` TYPE] [`{` {IDENTIFIER [`=` EXPR] `,` ...} [`,`] `}`
 - [TEMPLATE-SPEC] `union` [[SPECIFIERS]IDENTIFIER [SPECIALIZATION-SPEC]] [`{` {DECL} `}`
-  - [ ] TEMPLATE-SPEC: Not allowed when the class is defined after `typedef`, or is anonymous followed by no variable declaration.
+  - [ ] TEMPLATE-SPEC: Not allowed when the class is defined after `typedef`, or is anonymous followed by variable declaration.
   - [ ] SPECIALIZATION-SPEC

 ### DECL (Declaration)